Pushpay lifts earnings guidance, hunts for female director

 Under sharp questioning from NZ Shareholders Association rep Jenny Miller, who criticised Pushpay's lack of progress on diversity (it continues to have an all-male board), Shaw said the company was actively seeking a female director to fill one of two open positions.

-He said two candidates with the requisite skills had been identified, but Pushpay had been "deserted at the alter" on both occasions.
+He said two candidates with the requisite skills had been identified, but Pushpay had been "deserted at the altar" on both occasions.

 Shaw said there was only a limited pool of candidates with the requisite experience.